-As many of you know, The High Pointe Inn on Cape Cod has a view of the dunes of Sandy Neck Beach and Cape Cod Bay.
+As many of you know, our deluxe ocean-view rooms have a view of the dunes of Sandy Neck Beach and the sea beyond.
 Rich and I often walk Sandy Neck as it is a beautiful barrier beach that stretches for miles in either direction.
 Because we have had such mild weather we have had numerous opportunities to walk the beach this winter.
 It was Casey’s favorite romping spot.

 So imagine our surprise when we opened our copy of the Cape Cod Times today to read that a group of approximately 25 right whales were spotted very close to the shoreline off Sandy Neck Beach yesterday.
 Photographed by an aerial survey team from the Provincetown Center for Coastal Studies (PCCS), the whales were clearly visible within several hundred feet of the beach.